Edward Herbert, 1st Baron Herbert of Cherbury: Views of prayer

 Modern scholars of deism often have difficulty fitting Herbert's religious views into their scheme of what deists believed.
 For example, Peter Gay said that Herbert—who lived in the early seventeenth century—was atypical of the later deists because Herbert thought he had received a divine sign but Waligore argues that instead of saying Herbert was not a deist, we should change our notions about the deists and their relationship to God through prayer.

 Besides believing in prayers and divine signs, Herbert also believed in miracles, revelation, and direct divine inspiration.
 Herbert was so sure God performed miracles that he thought this doctrine, and the related notion that God answered our prayers, was an idea God put into every human.
 Herbert said his emphasis on natural religion did not mean revelation was superfluous.
 He said he thought the Bible was a "surer source of consolation and support" than any other book and reading it stirred "the whole inner man" to life.
 Herbert thought that divine inspiration generally happened through "the medium of spirits ... variously called angels, demons, intelligences and geniuses".
 He said that we could be sure we had divine inspiration if we prepared ourselves for it and it met certain conditions.
 To begin with, said Herbert, "we must employ prayers, vows, faith and every faculty which can be used to invoke" the divine.
 Then "the breath of the Divine Spirit must be immediately felt" and the recommended course of action must be good.
-When these conditions were met, "and we feel the Divine guidance in our activities, we must recognize with reverence the good will of God".
+When these conditions were met, "and we feel the Divine guidance in our activities, we must recognise with reverence the good will of God".